mit-orcd/orcd-docs-edit/docs/recipes/jupyter.md

 ### Port Forwarding

-Port forwarding offers the most flexibility in setting up your Jupyter notebook but the setup is slightly more involved.
+Port forwarding offers the most flexibility in setting up your Jupyter notebook, but the setup is slightly more involved.
 With port forwarding, the rendering is handled through your internet browser while computation is done on the cluster.
 This method is more lightweight than VS Code and can be more reliable.